- This Website

 If you do not comply with the payment terms agreed, Brentwood Borough Council reserves the right to take further recovery action, which may include:

-- Referral to an Enforcement Agent to pursue the debt
+- Referral to a Civil Collection Agent to pursue the debt

 - Third Party Order (attachment to your bank account)